Saskatchewan IT Summit

 The summit will create opportunities to:

-- Explore exemplary practices for teachers and learning with technology to support the actualization of Saskatchewan curricula.
+- Explore exemplary practices for teaching and learning with technology to support the actualization of

 - Promote professional dialogue that fosters effective teaching and learning with technology.